-While technically it is exactly that, it is not a traditional recipe and I am not Italian.
+While technically it is exactly that, this garbanzo soup is not a traditional recipe and I am not Italian.
 If you want to compare my recipe to Marcella Hazan’s, you can find that here.

 Absolutely.
 Soups without dairy freeze perfectly prior to garnishing.
 To serve, reheat it gently in a pot on the stove top.

 Garbanzo Bean Soup